YongyiLuo98/BVSim/README.md

 cd your_home_path
 python -m BVSim -seed 1 -rep 1 -write -snp 2000 -block_region_bed_url block_intervals.bed
 ```

-### <a name="human-genome"></a>Human Genome
-For human reference genome GRCh37 or GRCh38, users are recommended to call -hg19 or -hg38 in the command line for utilizing the HG002 and Cell dataset.

 ### <a name="uniform-mode"></a>Uniform Mode
 If you do not call any of the following parameters (-csv, -cores, -len_bins, -wave), the simulation will be generated one by one uniformly.